 This website is about the Civil Rights Movement of 1951-1968.
-Many of us who were active in the Civil Rights Movement prefer to call it the "Southern Freedom Movement."
-Whatever name you use, this was the period of protests and political struggles in the South to win freedom from race-based oppression and exploitation, end racial segregation, and win voting rights for all regardless of race.
+Many of us who were active in the Movement prefer to call it the "Southern Freedom Movement."
+Whatever name you use, this was the period of protests and political struggles thoughout the American South to win freedom from race-based oppression and exploitation, end racial segregation, and win voting rights for all regardless of race.
 Almost everything on this site was written by a veteran of the Southern Freedom Movement.
 This is where we who were there tell it like it was in our own words.

-Students are welcome to use our material for non-commercial, educational purposes.
+Students, teachers, and others are welcome to use our material for non-commercial, educational purposes.
 Where appropriate, we request that you cite this website as the source of material that you use.

-Note that the copyrights to some articles, and almost all of the photographs, are not owned by this website but rather by the original author or photographer, and we have no authority over those copyrights.
+Note that the copyrights to some articles and almost all of the photographs are not owned by this website but rather by the original author or photographer and we have no authority over those copyrights.
 See Privacy & Copyrights for more information.